nodayoshikazu/node-mongo-loginskel/README.md

 In order for this app to work without any customization, you will need to prepare a few mongodb contents.

-Please create a Mongo DB "node-mongo-loginskel."
-Then create a collection "users."
+1) Please create a Mongo DB "node-mongo-loginskel."

+2) Please create a collection "users."
 Necessary fields for the users collection are "email" and "password."
+You need to fill some user data in order to test the loging API.
+No login if there are no users.
+"Sign-up" API is not provided in this package.

-Also you need to have "tokens" collection to store and manage "access token."
+3) Also you need to have "tokens" collection to store and manage "access token."
 The "tokens" collection consists of document with fields "token", "user_id" and "expire."
+Actually, this collection is created when the first token data is inserted so this step is not necessary.

 Please refer to src/models/users.coffee and tokens.coffee for the details.

 #API

-Currently there are only 4 APIs in this app.
+Currently there are only 2 API in this app.

+     POST /app/tokens  # create an access token and returns it = login DELETE /app/tokens  # remove the arg token = logout

+The following two API are used to test the above API.

      GET /app/login   # returns login form html
      GET /app/logout  # returns logout form html

-     POST /app/tokens  # create an access token and returns it = login DELETE /app/tokens  # remove the arg token = logout

 #License